seth952/animal_shelter_tracker_pjt/readme.md

 Have separate pages for animals ready for adoption and ones still in training/vet care Search for animals by breed/type
 Any other ideas you might come up with

+In order to start sinatra run - ruby app.rb
+In order to run pry testing for errors run - ruby db/seeds.rb To clear the databse and run drop and create the databases run - psql -d animal_shelter -f db/animals.sql To access the databse run - psql animal_shelter
+To search in the databse run - SELECT * From animals;    etc